-- the shelf-life time: the number of years the data must be protected by the cyber-system;
+- Shelf-life time: The number of years the data should be protected for

-- the migration time: the number of years to migrate the system to a quantum-safe solution;
+- Migration time: The number of years needed to safely migrate the systems protecting that information

-- the threat timeline: the number of years before the relevant threat actors will be able to break the quantum vulnerable systems.
+- Threat timeline: The number of years before relevant threat actors can potentially access cryptographically relevant quantum computers

-Entrust Datacard has taken a leading role in preparing for post-quantum cryptography by collaborating with other organizations to propose new IETF X.509 certificate formats that place traditional algorithms like RSA and ECC side-by-side with new PQ algorithms.
+Entrust has taken a leading role in preparing for post-quantum cryptography by collaborating with other organizations to propose new IETF X.509 certificate formats that place traditional encryption methods like RSA and ECC side-by-side with new PQ algorithms.

-We are also closely following the work of organizations like the National Institute of Standards and Technology (NIST), which has a project underway to develop algorithms that are resistant to quantum computing and eventually standardize them.
-We are also looking into developing hybrid test certificates that place traditional algorithms, such as RSA and ECC, side-by-side with new PQ algorithms.
-We want to help companies sustain their IT ecosystem to reduce replacements, maintain system uptime and avoid costly changes caused by a lack of preparation.
+For example, we’re closely following the work of organizations like the National Institute of Standards and Technology (NIST), which has a project underway to develop algorithms that are resistant to quantum computing and eventually standardize them.
+We want to help companies sustain their IT ecosystem to reduce replacements, maintain system uptime, and avoid costly changes caused by a lack of preparation.

 Composite Keys and Signatures for Use in Internet PKI

-With the widespread adoption of post-quantum cryptography will come the need for an entity to possess multiple public keys on different cryptographic algorithms.
-Since the trustworthiness of individual post-quantum algorithms is at question, a multi-key cryptographic operation will need to be performed in such a way that breaking it requires breaking each of the component algorithms individually.
+The widespread adoption of post-quantum cryptography will bring the need for an entity to possess more than one public key for multiple cryptographic algorithms.
+Since the trustworthiness of individual post-quantum algorithms is in question, a multi-key cryptographic operation will need to be performed so that breaking it requires cracking each component algorithm individually.
 This requires defining new structures for holding composite public keys and composite signature data.